HGVSnomenclature/hgvs-nomenclature/docs/background/edumaterial.md

 - Basics : the basics of the current recommendations are explained in a [slide presentation](../../assets/presentations/HGVS-basics2017.pdf) from **Johan den Dunnen** (last updated Apr.2017).

-- Facebook : topics of interest are regularly discussed on the [HGVS nomenclature facebook page](https://www.facebook.com/HGVSmutnomen).
-The HGVS nomenclature facebook agenda can be used to see where the recommendations are presented/discussed.

 - Online sessions : On Monday June 22 we started a series of online HGVS nomenclature Q&A sessions.
 The meetings will be bi-monthly, on the 4th Tuesday of every 2nd month (even months).
 The time of the meeting will be alternated to allow people from either Asia+Australia, Europe+Africa or North+South America to participate during the day.
 For questions to be answered we use the [DirectPoll](https://www.DirectPoll.com) online polling system.
 The idea is you train yourself and learn HGVS nomenclature by applying the recommendations.
 For those not able to participate, the questions will be available using a [Socrative](https://www.Socrative.com) classroom (see below).
 Each event will be listed on the [Human Genome Organisation's (HUGO) Facebook page](https://www.facebook.com/humangenomeorg).

 - Test your knowledge : testing your knowledge of the current recommendations can be done using **Question & Answer** tests we make available through the [Socrative platform](http://www.socrative.com).
 To try, either download the [Socrative Student App](https://www.socrative.com/apps/) or use the Socrative web site and [Login as a Student](https://b.socrative.com/login/student/).
 When asked, go to a **specific classroom** and give it a try.